What is a Corn? What is a Callus?

 When to Visit a Podiatrist

-If corns or calluses are causing pain and discomfort or inhibiting your daily life in any way, see podiatrist.
+If corns or calluses are causing pain and discomfort or inhibiting your daily life in any way, see a podiatrist.
 Also, people with diabetes, poor circulation, or other serious illnesses should have their feet checked.

 Diagnosis and Treatment